eliotayache-nv/GAMMA/README.md

 - GAMMA: a new method for modeling relativistic hydrodynamics and non-thermal emission on a moving mesh ([arXiv:2104.09397](https://arxiv.org/abs/2104.09397))

 ## Contact
-Feel free to get in touch! e.h.r.ayache@bath.ac.uk
+Feel free to get in touch! eliot.ayache@astro.su.se